 - Maths or English Language (with the other subject at grade 3 / D or above).

 - We will accept students with grade 3 / D in Maths or English Language where the other subject is at least grade 4 / C. You will need to complete Maths or English Language GCSE retakes as a mandatory part of your study programme.

 - At interview, you’ll need to demonstrate that you can ride at all paces to be offered a place on the course.
-For the non-riding option you will be given a practical task, which involves tacking up on the yard.

 - For the health and welfare of our horses there is a maximum rider weight limit of 14 stone.